ankitects/anki-manual/browsing.md

 The Browse window allows you to search through your cards and notes, and edit them.
 It is opened by clicking **Browse** in the main window, or by pressing **b**.
-It is comprised of three sections: the *sidebar* on the left, the *card list* on the top right, and the *current note* on the bottom right.
+It is comprised of three sections: the *sidebar* on the left, the *card/note table* on the top right, and the *current note* on the bottom right.
 By positioning the mouse between two sections, it is possible to click and drag to expand one section and shrink the other.

+## Table Modes

+Anki 2.1.43+ offers two modes to show either cards or notes in the data table.
+You can change the current mode by clicking the switch in the top left corner right of the sidebar or pressing <kbd>Alt</kbd>+<kbd>T</kbd>.
+The switch also indicates if **C**ards or **N**otes are currently shown.

+**Note:** For the sake of simplicity, this manual generally assumes the Cards Mode to be the active one.
+Whenever selecting/finding/etc. “cards” is mentioned, the reader may substitute it for “cards or notes depending on the active mode”.

 ## Sidebar